-Environmental Services has begun construction for an inner southeast Portland repair of a deep interceptor sewer line that is deteriorating due to age.
+Environmental Services is resuming construction on a project to repair a deep interceptor sewer line in inner southeast Portland that is deteriorating due to age.
 The repairs will extend the life of the sewer and protect public health, water quality and the environment.
 The city built the large-diameter Southeast Interceptor in 1954.
 It runs parallel to the Willamette River under inner southeast neighborhoods and is between 5 to 6 feet wide and 25 to 54 feet below the surface.
 Two segments of the Southeast Interceptor require repairs (see map below).

 The south segment starts at SE 16th Avenue and SE Pershing Street in the Brooklyn neighborhood.
 The line follows SE 16th Avenue north to SE Powell Boulevard, continues north along SE 14th Avenue to SE Gideon Street, and travels northwest on SE Gideon Street to SE 11th Avenue.
 After a short distance on SE 11th Avenue, the line follows the railroad tracks to a point just west of the intersection of SE Division Place and SE Division Street.
 From there, it follows SE Division Street to the northwest.
 The south segment ends at SE Division Street and SE Grand Avenue.